In a relatively subdued statement, Microsoft announced the final step in the life cycle of their oldest supported Windows Operating System (OS).

 If you don’t use Windows Vista, don’t get complacent.
 The widely used Windows 7 is next on the docket for discontinuation in January 2020.

 - As of April 11, 2017 Windows Vista will no longer be supported and therefore, Windows Vista is not HIPAA compliant.

-- Strong Anti-Virus and Encryption will not be enough if you’re running Vista.
+- Strong Anti-Virus and Encryption will not be enough if you’re running Windows Vista or Windows XP.

 Do you need help updating your software?
 Do you have compliance anxiety?